 A toolkit to support employers in their response to an employee taking their own life, at work or outside the workplace.
 It covers a complete timeline: from immediate discovery and dissemination of the news to post-traumatic support and grief.

-Compared to previous generations, younger workers are more likely to be in work characterised by contractual flexibility, from part-time or temporary work to overqualification or self-employment—and this can be a risk to their mental health.
+Younger workers are more likely to be in part-time, flexible or temporary work, overqualified or self-employed—and this contractual flexibility can be a risk to their mental health.
+This report outlines the problem and the opportunities to take action.